Finding better ways to provide the materials the world needs

 Whilst unified under a dual listed companies structure, Rio Tinto Limited and Rio Tinto plc remain separate legal entities.
 As Rio Tinto Limited and Rio Tinto plc have separate share registers, there is no facility to transfer shares between the companies.

 Since 1998, when paper share certificates were phased out, ownership of shares listed on the ASX has been recorded electronically.
-Shareholders can choose to have their holdings registered in one of two ways on the Rio Tinto share register – on an Issuer Sponsored Subregister or on the CHESS (Broker Sponsored) Subregister.
+Shareholders can choose to have their holdings registered in one of 2 ways on the Rio Tinto share register – on an Issuer Sponsored Subregister or on the CHESS (Broker Sponsored) Subregister.
 “CHESS” means the Clearing House Electronic Subregister System.
-The two types of subregister provide alternative forms of registration for shareholders and the shares they own.
+The 2 types of subregister provide alternative forms of registration for shareholders and the shares they own.

 The Holder Identification Number (HIN) identifies your registration on the CHESS Subregister.
 This form of registration, also known as Broker Sponsored, allows brokers to manage their sponsored client's shareholdings.
-A HIN is made up of the letter X followed by ten numbers, ie X0001234567.
+A HIN is made up of the letter X followed by 10 numbers, ie X0001234567.
 The one HIN can register a client's shareholding in multiple companies.
 Find out more from Computershare.

 Your Shareholder Registration Number (SRN) is a unique number allocated to identify your registered holding on a company's Issuer Sponsored Subregister.
-It is made up of the letter I followed by ten numbers, ie I0001234567.
+It is made up of the letter I followed by 10 numbers, ie I0001234567.

 The SRN is important information to be used in confirming or amending shareholder details retained by Computershare.
 If you hold shares in more than one company and choose to be Issuer Sponsored, you will have a different SRN for each shareholding.